Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/staticfines.pl

-Does: this script calculates and charges overdue fines to patron accounts
+Does: calculates and charges overdue fines to patron accounts

     **Note**
-    If the Koha System Preference 'finesMode' is set to 'production', the fines are charged to the patron accounts.
+    If the Koha system preference 'finesMode' is set to 'production', the fines are charged to the patron accounts.
 If set to 'test', the fines are calculated but not applied.

     **Note**